 Spirit says the company will communicate its revised plans to employees over the coming days.

 Boeing says it will continue its shutdown of production indefinitely at its Seattle area facilities due to the spread of the coronavirus.

-In a press release Sunday, the company said it is extending the planned two-week shutdown rather than reopening Wednesday.
+, the company said it is extending the planned two-week shutdown rather than reopening Wednesday.
 The decision affects about 30,000 of Boeing's 70,000 employees in the state.